saintmalik/blog.saintmalik.me/blog/2022-02-21-documentation-gateway-open-source.md

 ## 2. Digest the Project guidelines and rules

-Now that you have found a great project to contribute to, Before getting ready to contribute, you need to do a little work, which is understanding the Open-Source project contribution guide.
+Now that you have found a great project to contribute to, before getting ready to contribute, you need to do a little work, which is understanding the Open-Source project contribution guide.

 It's always named  ‘CONTRIBUTING.md’.
 Read this file carefully to learn how to contribute to the project.

 It typically includes guidelines on what to branch, test, how to format your commit messages and clear step-by-step instructions on how to make a contribution.

-Most projects have some prerequisites that you need to follow in order to set up the project properly.
+Most projects have some prerequisites that you need to follow to set up the project properly.

 Ask the maintainers where they need help around their documentation.

 If you found an issue that you want to tackle, comment about it, and let everyone know that you wish to work on that issue.

 Explain what problem you wish to solve or which new feature you wish to introduce.

-Give the maintainers time to respond to it before beginning your work, also remember that many maintainers have day jobs or limited time and may not respond immediately.
+Give the maintainers time to respond to it before beginning your work, remember that many maintainers have day jobs or limited time and may not respond immediately.

 Also many repositories will have an issue template prefilled when you create a new issue.
 Stick to this template!